avabellaw/crystal-clear-opticians/readme.md

 #### User Goals

-The target audience is a mixed group of ages with a focus on older people as most people find they need glasses between ages 41-61.
-The target audience will also be many people with impaired vision.
+The target audience is a mixed group of ages with impaired vision, with a focus on older people as most people find they need glasses between ages 41-61.
 As a result, font sizes are big and the site maintains a simple and intuitive layout.
 Most font sizes use rem (or em) which enables the user to scale font size easily.

 The navigation is comprised of 4 main sections that contain the most important and frequently accessed information.